So close: All you need to know about the Vikram Lander

 A normal performance was observed up to an altitude of 2.1 kilometres, ISRO said after the Vikram Lander lost communication with the ground station.

 ISRO said, "Vikram Lander descent was as planned and normal performance was observed up to an altitude of 2.1 kilometres.
-Subsequently communication from lander to the ground stations was lost.
+Subsequently, communication from the lander to the ground stations was lost.
 Data is being analysed."